 What iron labs we need: where we should fall in ranges

 For iron in US ranges, women generally fall around 110.
-Their % generally falls at 34 or 35%.
+Their % saturation generally falls at 34 or 35%.
 Their ferritin generally falls starting in the 50s, but can go up to the 70’s.
 NOTE: ferritin is not iron.
 It’s a protein that stores iron.
 We DO NOT treat ferritin.
 The latter is just information.
 Instead, we look at ferritin to see if we have inflammation.
 The body will push iron into this storage if we do have inflammation.

-For men, their iron in US ranges, they generally fall in the 130’s.
+For men, their iron in US ranges, they generally fall in the upper 130’s.
 Their % is around 38, give or take.
 Their ferritin is around 110.

 STTM graphic iron labs, preparation, lab results